nansencenter/nansat/docs/source/conventions.rst

 Example workflow for a hotfix (similar workflow for other branches):

-1. Branch from master or develop into an issue specific branch (NNN = ticket number);
+1. Branch from master into the hotfix specific branch (NNN = ticket number);
   a) Update tests
   b) Fix the bug
   c) Increment micro version